mapstruct/mapstruct.org/content/news/2019-12-05-mapstruct-and-quarkus.md

 This year is nearly over, but it was started with something new that came up in the Java world: [Quarkus](https://quarkus.io/).
 You may already have heard about it, if not, don’t worry, I will quickly summarize what it is.

-Additinally to this post you can also find a working example in our [examples repository](https://github.com/mapstruct/mapstruct-examples/tree/master/mapstruct-quarkus).
+Additionally to this post you can also find a working example in our [examples repository](https://github.com/mapstruct/mapstruct-examples/tree/master/mapstruct-quarkus).

 <!--more-->